quantumghent/TensorTutorials/lectures/2-MatrixProductStates/TensorNetworkStates.md

 ```

 where $ \partial \mathcal A $ is the size of the boundary of $\mathcal A$ (which in this
-two-dimensional case is its circumference).
+two-dimensional case is its perimeter).

 Clearly, this tensor network state then naturally obeys an area law for its entanglement
 entropy.
 In our discussion of the